 Who Is Loretta Lynn?

-Born Loretta Webb on April 14, 1932, in Butcher Hollow, Kentucky, Loretta Lynn grew up in a small cabin in a poor Appalachian coal-mining community.
-The second of eight children, Loretta began singing in church at a young age.
+Born Loretta Webb on April 14, 1932, in Butcher Hollow, Kentucky, Lynn grew up in a small cabin in a poor Appalachian coal-mining community.
+The second of eight children, Lynn began singing in church at a young age.
 Her younger sister Brenda Gail Webb also developed a love for singing and later went on to perform professionally as Crystal Gayle.

-In January 1948, Loretta married Oliver Lynn (aka "Doolittle" and "Mooney") a few months before her 16th birthday.
+In January 1948, she married Oliver Lynn (aka "Doolittle" and "Mooney") a few months before her 16th birthday.
 (For some time, via her later autobiography and subsequent coverage, Lynn was reported to be 13 at the time of the marriage, though official birth documentation eventually confirmed her accurate age.)
 The following year, the couple moved to Custer, Washington, where Oliver hoped to find better opportunities.
-Over the next few years, he worked in logging camps and Loretta did odd jobs and looked after their four children—Betty Sue, Jack Benny, Ernest Ray and Clara Marie—who were all born by the time she turned 20.
+Over the next few years, he worked in logging camps and Lynn did odd jobs and looked after their four children—Betty Sue, Jack Benny, Ernest Ray and Clara Marie—who were all born by the time she turned 20.

-But Loretta never lost her love of music, and with her husband's encouragement she began to perform at local venues.
+But Lynn never lost her love of music, and with her husband's encouragement, she began to perform at local venues.
 Her talent soon landed her a contract with Zero Records, which released her first single, "I'm a Honky Tonk Girl," in early 1960.
 To promote the song, the Lynns traveled to different country music radio stations, urging them to play it.
 Their efforts paid off when the song became a minor hit later that year.

 During her early days in Nashville, Lynn became friends with singer Patsy Cline, who helped her navigate the tricky world of country music.
 However, their budding friendship ended in heartbreak when Cline was killed in a 1963 plane crash.
 Lynn later told Entertainment Weekly, "When Patsy died, my God, not only did I lose my best girlfriend, but I lost a great person that was taking care of me.
 I thought, now somebody will whip me for sure."